 Creating a check-in station outside the entrance of your school is a wise idea.
-Fabric structures provide shade while students and staff sanitize before entering, and pick up clean masks or other disposable protective devices if they are without.
-Depending on the size of your school, you could even use this area to take temperatures and have students and staff sign in to make contact tracing easier if someone tests positive for the virus.
+Fabric structures provide shade while students and staff sanitize before entering, and pick up clean masks.
+Depending on the size of your school, you could even use this area to take temperatures.
+Have students and staff sign in to make contact tracing easier if someone tests positive for the virus.

 A temporary shade structure at the front of the building, either separate or a part of the sanitation station, could be home to the front desk.
-With the right tools, front desk administrative personnel could conduct their jobs in the open air and eliminate the need for another indoor office space.
+With the right tools, front desk administrative personnel could conduct their jobs and eliminate the need for indoor office space.